 Besides the group and one on one sessions with the mentors, they attended a lecture on Storytelling by John Appel who shared excerpts from different documentary films.

-The next day the filmmakers attended a lecture by Hans Robert Eisenhauer, Close-Up’s Special Expert.
-Hans Robert spoke about the written proposal & trailers and shared examples on production packages including trailers created by various emerging filmmakers from the MENA region and around the world.
+The next day the filmmakers attended a lecture by Hans Robert Eisenhauer, Close Up’s Special Expert.
+Hans Robert spoke about the written proposal & trailers and shared examples on production packages including trailers created by various emerging filmmakers from the region and around the world.

 On the last two days of the workshop the filmmakers presented their project and visual material to the whole group and received constructive feedback from the mentors & team.
 The workshop was concluded with concrete assignments each filmmaker received to be completed in the next coming weeks.

-After working intensively all week, the filmmakers ended this 2nd Workshop with two days of Presentation in front of the entire group.
+After working intensively all week, the filmmakers ended the Second Workshop with two days of presentations in front of the entire group.
 They shared their visual materials and received feedback from the mentors, team and filmmakers on how to improve their projects.

 In preparations for our Final Workshop & Pitching Forum scheduled for June 2020, the filmmakers are given specific assignments in regards to the edited materials & the development of the written proposal which the filmmakers will deliver in the next coming weeks.